go-resty/resty/README.md

 go get -u github.com/go-resty/resty
 ```

-## It might interest you :)
+## It might be beneficial for your project :smile:

 Resty author also published following projects for Go Community.

-  * [aah framework](https://aahframework.org) - A scalable, performant, rapid development - Web framework for Go.
+  * [aah framework](https://aahframework.org) - A secure, flexible, rapid Go web framework.
   * [go-model](https://github.com/jeevatkm/go-model) - Robust & Easy to use model mapper and utility methods for Go `struct`.

 ## Usage